What are Non-Current Assets?

 Only then the company’s economic position or growth at any particular instance can be evaluated correctly.
 Besides, drawing a proper conclusion out of the balance sheet is also essential after preparing the same in order to draft a report for the company.

-The short term assets are required for day-to-day functioning of a company or organisation.
+Short-term assets are required for the day-to-day functioning of a company or organization.
 It is required for paying the resources and meeting other expenses that might be incurred during everyday operations.
 Whereas, the noncurrent assets are classified to last more than a year or for a lifetime, although they might be subjected to wear and tear and periodical maintenance.

-Since the value of such assets are dependent on the market conditions and also on depreciation, amortisation, etc. it is likely to be re-evaluated every time the balance is prepared.
+Since the value of such assets are dependent on the market conditions and also on depreciation, amortization, etc. it is likely to be re-evaluated every time the balance is prepared.

 1. What are Non-Current Assets?